zetatez/evolving/README.md

 ## For more information
 - Hint:
+    - If you want to use email notification module, you need to open a 163 email account.
-    - Technically, there is no restriction on securities companies, but I didn't develop it all.
+    - Technically, there is no restriction on brokers, but I didn't develop it all.
 If you don't find the broker you want, please contact me at [email](zetatez@icloud.com).

 - [wiki](https://github.com/zetatez/evolving/wiki)

-From a technical point of view, there are no restrictions on securities companies